skills59/AzurePipelines/README.md

-# Azure DevOps & Create React App : Build/Release Pipeline
+# AWS Create React App : Build/Release Pipeline
-Hi, in this project wewill be setting up an automated build and deploy pipeline for a create react app with azure devops.
+Hi, in this project wewill be setting up an automated build and deploy pipeline for a create react app with AWS.
-This is just a test project exploring Microsoft Azure DevOps Pipeline CI/CD contineous integration and deployment
+This is just a test project exploring Amazon Web Services Pipeline CI/CD contineous integration and deployment

 # Getting Started with Create React App